zakiser13/zakiserdefi/TEMPLATE.md

 ## Project

 ### Name & Category
-- **Project**: NodeLink
+- **Project**: InfraSound
 - **Category**: infrastructure

 ### Description
-NodeLink is a decentralized infrastructure layer that makes it easy for developers to access and manage blockchain nodes across multiple networks.
+InfraSound is a decentralized infrastructure layer that makes it easy for developers to access and manage blockchain nodes across multiple networks.
 It solves the problem of fragmented and unreliable RPC endpoints by providing a Soundness Layer (SL)-verified, decentralized node marketplace where developers can:

 Request verified RPC access
 Monitor reliability and uptime